 Paper reflections and hands-on activities will be due throughout the semester.
+Exam dates will be posted at the start of the semester.
 Details about the term project are available on AsULearn.

 General course policies

 Office Hours

 I will hold office hours in-person.
 If I am with another student, please be patient and respectful to the other student by waiting your turn.
 There may be times throughout the semester when I must cancel or reschedule my office hours due to last minute meetings or appointments.
 I will make sure to announce these changes.
 If you cannot attend my scheduled office hours, you may email me for an appointment.
 You are always welcome to ask questions over email.
 Please be patient with me because it may take me more than 60 minutes to respond.
 I may not immediately answer emails sent after 5pm on weekdays or sent at any time on weekends.